WordPress/gutenberg/docs/block-api/block-edit-save.md

 }
 ```

-// Todo: for more advanced uses, `edit` can return a component with lifecycle.

-The function receives the following properties through an object argument.
+The function receives the following properties through an object argument:

 ### attributes